-One of the differences between us and many of our competitors is that we take the time to mark sprinkler heads before we aerate any lawns.
-This means we need access to your irrigation system, and does take extra time, but irrigation systems are expensive and repairs can be a headache.
-We prefer to avoid the hassle by avoiding breaking anything.
+We take the time to mark sprinkler heads before we aerate any lawns.
+This means we need access to your irrigation system, and it does take extra time, but irrigation systems are expensive and repairs can be a headache.
+We prefer to avoid the hassle by avoiding breaking anything!

 Drip irrigation systems cannot be aerated.
 Drip irrigation systems are becoming more and more common.
 Most newer sprinkler systems incorporate small sections of drip irrigation under the lawn strips between the sidewalk and road.
 Some lawns even have drip irrigation under the entire lawn space.

 Unfortunately, these lawns shouldn’t be aerated.
 Mechanical aeration will punch multiple holes through the drip pipe destroying the irrigation system.
 These lawns still get compacted like other lawns, but aeration cannot be used to counter the compaction.
 These lawns should have their soil amended to resist compaction.